ATPs/HumanGeneticsReference/genes/Toplist/README.md

 * pmid_count: count of published papers with the gene.

 The counting is based on "NCBI Gene ID" and use the eutils of NCBI.
 Check the example python code to see how the file is generated.

+## file hgnc_ncbi_ensembl_pmid.Top200
+Genes sorted by the count of papers and keep only the top 200 most studied genes.